YechengChu/ACDemo/guide.md

 #### People
 - __[Owner]__: the owner of the house

 - __[Servant]__: the servant of the __[Owner]__

 - __[Friend]__: the friend of the __[Owner]__

+_Note_: There is also a __[Stranger]__ who is not authenticated in the scene.
+The stranger cannot have any capability as he is not authenticated, so he is ignored in the context.

 [Back to Top](#top)